droidthings/IntrusionDetection/Documentation/Android.md

 ## Implementation

 As this is a REST API, on the Andorid application we need to create a thread which runs in background every minute.
-Since, The ESP32 sends the data to ThingSpeak on every minute cycle. _CHANNEL_INTERVAL_ is set to 1 minute
+Since, The ESP32 sends the data to ThingSpeak on per minute cycle. _CHANNEL_INTERVAL_ is set to 1 minute

 ```
  Runnable channelRunnable = new Runnable() {